 It's all your life, and it's all kind of wonderful when you think about it.

 If it takes 20 minutes to get shoes on your child's feet, that's life.
-I mean, obviously it's no parents' source of pride and joy that their child makes getting out of the house feel like torture.
+I mean, obviously it's no parents' source of pride and joy that their child can make getting out of the house feel like torture.
 That said, it's also kind of an amazing aspect of parenting life during a very specific stage of human development and it can be delightful and hilarious.

 If a diaper change is called for after your child is completely dressed, or if your child has a meltdown, or if you guys crack up over something incredibly silly, the pictures will reflect that.
 And the pictures taken over the course of our session will also reveal affection and joy to balance out the frustration, to put everything in perspective.

-Which brings us to a very important point— you should not feel the need to direct your child to interact with me.
+Which brings us to a very important point— there's no need to direct your child to interact with me.
 You're definitely off the hook about asking them to smile.
 I'd much rather you just talk to them, read to them, invite them to help you cook, tickle them, pick'em up and hurl them into the sky.
-Be together, really present for each other, and everything will fall into place with the pictures.

 Our time together is all about love, reciprocity, respect, and accepting your child on his/her terms.
 If he or she doesn't consent to be photographed, I put my camera down.
 If a child glares at me while I'm taking a picture, I simply stop and ask them if it would be okay to show them a picture on the back of my camera.
 Once they understand what I'm doing, children who initially were resistant to my presence tend to let their guard down.